Pitching a metadata catalog is almost always reasonable: if people could just find the right data, everything would get better.

 A catalog that returns a table name without this context has only moved the confusion one click deeper.

-The metadata systems I trust feel less like search engines and more like decision support.
-They help the user decide what to do next.
+Metadata systems should feel less like search engines and more like decision support on what to do next.

 Usage is metadata too